How Much Does Injection Molding Cost?

-The costs involved for manufacturing injection molded parts can be broken down into two categories.
-The first is a one-time cost for injection mold tooling and the second is the cost for producing your production parts.
+First, it’s important for you to know that the various costs involved in plastic injection molding can be broken down into two categories: 1) the one-time cost for injection mold tooling and 2) the cost of manufacturing your production parts.

-The most significant factor in tooling cost for a plastic molded part is the complexity of the part.
-Injection molded parts with a lot of sharp corners, thin ribs or undercut features will generally be more expensive to make tooling for.
+The most significant factor that determines the initial mold tooling cost is the complexity of the part that is being produced.
+Plastic injection molded parts with a lot of sharp corners, thin ribs, or undercut features will generally be more expensive to make tooling for.

-If the locations of sharp corners prevent the use of a round cutter for machining the mold features, they will require a secondary machining process called EDM machining.
+If the locations of sharp corners prevent the use of a round cutter for machining the mold features, they will require a secondary machining process called EDM machining (electrical discharge machining).
 Likewise, rib features that require machining deeper than 1/2 inch and thinner than 1/16 inch into the mold can also require secondary EDM machining.

 Undercut features on plastic part designs will always increase the cost of the plastic injection molds.
 Undercuts force costs into the mold design time and machining time.
 They can also sometimes require the molds overall size to become larger to accommodate the space needed for the “side actions” (moving parts) that form the undercut features.

-There are many different injection mold construction methods for endless different part shapes, and many different reasons why they all have a place at the table in the injection molding industry.
-But, in basic overall injection mold construction we like to simplify them into two groups: “Insert molds” and “free standing molds”.
-Visit our injection mold page for a good understanding of each.
+There is a wide variety of injection mold construction methods for different part shapes, and many different reasons why they all have a place at the table in the injection molding industry.
+But, you can simplify these methods into two groups: “Insert molds” and “free standing molds”.
+Click here to learn more about each type.

-Within each group there are hundreds of different styles, sizes, and complexities around the industry, but from a general cost point of view insert style molds will cost significantly less than free standing molds.
+From a general cost point of view, insert style molds will cost significantly less than free standing molds.

-Within a molds construction there are many different styles of side actions, as mentioned above, that are used to release plastic parts with undercuts during the part ejection process.
+Within a mold’s construction, there are many different styles of side actions that are used to release plastic parts with undercuts during the part ejection process.
 The lowest cost side action method, and used by many of our competitors, is frequently called a “hand load” in our industry.
-Hand loads are loose parts of the mold that get ejected from the mold with the part and need to be manually removed from the part then re-inserted into the mold every molding cycle by a person.
+Hand loads are loose parts of the mold that get ejected from the mold along with the part, are manually removed from the part, then re-inserted into the mold every molding cycle.

-Hand loads are a low cost tooling option to deal with undercut part features in the mold, but they increase part cost and can lead to inconsistent part quality.
-At MSI we prefer to use more “automatic” side actions in our molds because they allow for a faster and more consistent injection molding process which gives our customers better parts for a lower cost.
+Hand loads are a low-cost tooling option to deal with undercut part features in the mold, but they increase part cost and can lead to inconsistent part quality.
+At MSI. we prefer to use “automatic” side actions in our molds because they allow for a faster and more consistent injection molding process, which then gives our customers better parts for a lower cost.

-Injection molds with automatic side actions do carry a higher cost to make than hand load molds, but for any production quantities higher than a few hundred pieces the payback in part cost savings will generally wash out the added mold construction cost.
+Injection molds with automatic side actions do carry a higher cost to make than hand load molds, but for any production quantities higher than a few hundred pieces. the payback in part cost savings will generally wash out the added overhead cost.

 The number of part cavities within the mold will directly affect the price of the mold.
-Parts that only require a low quantity of parts per customer order will be constructed as a 1 cavity mold to produce only 1 part per machine cycle, and parts with a high quantity of parts per customer order might be constructed as a 2, 4 or 8 cavity mold producing several parts per machine cycle.
+Parts that only require a low quantity of parts per customer order will be constructed as a one cavity mold to produce only one part per machine cycle, and parts with a high quantity of parts per customer order might be constructed as a two, four, or eight cavity mold producing several parts per machine cycle.

 Multi-cavity molds will certainly cost more than single cavity molds, however, keep in mind that part pricing will have an inverse relationship to mold cost when considering mold cavitation and a projects total overall cost.